Revised 7/23/09 to correct an error.

-Marshall suggests that autoimmune diseases are due to a correctable defect in innate immunity from a dysregulation of vitamin D. This immunologic defect allows L-form (cell wall deficient) bacteria, to proliferate.
+Marshall suggests that autoimmune diseases are due to a correctable defect in innate immunity from a dysregulation of vitamin D. This immunologic defect allows L-form (cell wall-deficient) bacteria, to proliferate.
 In an interview he points to ‘bacteria” on electron micrographs that are living happily in white cells.
 How does he know they are bacteria 100 times smaller than usual?
 Can he grow them?
 No. It appears that they are bacteria because, well, they look like bacteria.
 To him.
 Not to me.
-But underlying all of the diseases treated by the Marshall protoall are due to colonies of
+But underlying all of the diseases treated by the Marshall Protocol are colonies of:

 From this untested hypothesis, there is a therapy.

 2) Use of angiotensin receptor antagonists.
-They recommend olmesartan which is said to be able able to bind to and activate the vitamin d receptor and block vitamin D effects.
+They recommend olmesartan which is said to be able to bind to and activate the vitamin D receptor and block vitamin D’s effects.

 3) Avoid vitamin D. This is interesting.
-Vitamin D does more than build strong bones and has wide ranging effects on immune regulation.
-Given the growing literature demonstrating the a deficiency of vitamin D increases risks for a variety of infections, from viral to tuberculosis, I am uncertain of the wisdom of suggesting this intervention without supporting clinical trials.
+Vitamin D does more than build strong bones and has wide-ranging effects on immune regulation.
+Given the growing literature demonstrating a deficiency of vitamin D increases risks for a variety of infections, from viruses to tuberculosis, I am uncertain of the wisdom of suggesting this intervention without supporting clinical trials.
 I would worry more if there is a history of osteoporosis in the family.